MohamedSibaaq/MohamedSibaaq/README.md

 - 👋 Hi, I’m @MohamedSibaaq
 - 👀 I’m interested in Data Science, Machine Learning and Artificial Intelligence.
-- 🌱 I’m currently learning Computer Science with Specialism in Data Analytics at Asia Pacific University, Malaysia.
+- 🌱 Completed Bachelors in Computer Science with Specialism in Data Analytics at Asia Pacific University, Malaysia.
 - 💞️ I’m looking to collaborate on Data Analytics Projects using Python and R.
+- 📝 Currently know Java, C, C++, Python, R and SQL along with SAS Enterprise Miner.
 - 📫 How to reach me through:
   Email: mohsibaaqalisaleem95@gmail.com
   Telegram: @S1BBY